-Air conditioned bedroom with comfortable double bed, bedside cabinets, dressing table, hair dryer, adequate storage space, 3 chairs with bed linen provided.
+The air conditioned bedroom has a comfortable double bed with bed linen provided, bedside cabinets, dressing table, hair dryer, adequate storage space, 3 chairs.
 Bathroom with large walk-in thermostatic controlled shower, toilet, washbasin, scales and towels provided.
-The light airy lounge has a comfortable sofa bed, TV with English channels, Wi-Fi, coffee table, dining table & 4 chairs.
+The light airy lounge has a large comfortable sofa bed, TV with English channels, Wi-Fi, coffee table, dining table & 4 chairs along with a large fan.
 Kitchen has washing machine, 4 ring electric hob, microwave, fridge, kettle and toaster.
-Storage space in entrance hall.
+Storage space in entrance hall, where you will find ironing board and iron along with a room safe.
 The balconies each having table & chairs and sun blind.

 Apartment is located on 4th floor accessed by 6 lifts.
 Portable electric heater for cooler months is included.
 Quiet location on a private road in a very well maintained, popular, complex which is central to all main attractions, but close to shops and bars.
 Nearest supermarket - Lidl - 50 meters, nearest bars 70 meters.

-Very large swimming pool along with a separate children's pool is open in high season and is accessed through the mature shady garden area.
-Adequate parking and a 10 to 15 min walk to El Pinillo train station for trains to Malaga.
+Very large swimming pool along with a separate children's pool is open in summer from Mid-June to Mid-September and is accessed through the mature shady garden area.
+There is adequate parking and the building is a 10 to 15 min walk to El Pinillo train station for trains to Malaga.

 |Size||Sleeps up to 4, 1 bedrooms|